EliyaFarhat/PythonHangmanTerminal/README.md

-# Hangman in the Terminal Using Python
+# Python-Hangman in the Terminal
 A simple hangman game to be played and displayed in the terminal.